arnau/seachess/notes/dive_into_frictionlessdata/index.md

 need to know about the Tabular Data Package in one place.
 Things like this make the difference when choosing tools and standard practices.

+The main concern I raise in this note is the lack of consistency when building on top of other specifications such as JSON or JSON Schema.
+The divergences make room for more clunky implementations which is undesirable.

-Even with the points raised in this note, the specifications look well thought through, built on well-known and current standards.
+That said, the specifications look well thought through, built on well-known and current standards.
 The [Patterns] section deserves a mention, I really liked the idea and the content.

 If I were in need to publish CSV and had the need to choose a way to do it, Frictionless Data would be a strong candidate to consider.